 to locomotive or engine fireman

-to engine driverherky
+to engine driver

 Researching - Trimmer (Farringdon), Noble & Taylor (Ross and Cromarty), Norris (Glasgow), McGilvray (Glasgow and Australia), Leck & Efford (Glasgow), Ferrett (Hampshire), Jenkins & Williams (Aberystwyth), Morton (Motherwell and Tipton), Barrowman (Glasgow), Lilley (Bromsgrove and Glasgow), Cresswell (England and Lanarkshire).
 Simpson, Morrow and Norris in Ireland.
 Thomas Price b c 1844 Scotland.